 Though he now has the ability to glue the mask back onto his face if he wants to spend time as a guy again.

-Space Pirate Mito: Poor Aoi, after losing the Power Limiter that was keeping him fully human in the final episode of the first series, ends up, like all his species in adolescence, lacking an inherent gender and forced to consciously choose; his human half makes it harder to fix his gender, and just as the credits begin to roll, it's revealed his choice had misregistered, and she remains female from then on.
+Space Pirate Mito: Poor Aoi.
+After losing the Power Limiter that was keeping him fully human in the final episode of the first series he learns that his gender has become unstable because his mother's species doesn't settle on a gender until puberty.
+Worse, his body is becoming disturbingly girlish just when his gender has to be stable in order to control the galaxy-saving Plebotinum.
+Just as the credits begin to roll it's revealed that despite his best efforts to remain male his body had stabilized as female and she remains female from then on.
 Over the next series, the only hint of a chance to turn back is a mention by an Ax-Crazy goddess that she'd be male again upon submitting wholly to her (which, although Aoi says she'd prefer to turn back, doesn't present much of a dilemma).

 Averted in Shugo Chara!, mostly because Nagihiko is hiding from Amu that he and Nadeshiko are actually the same person.